 Separately, the National Prescription Opiate Multidistrict Litigation consists of more than 2,000 federal court cases brought by counties, cities, tribes, and individuals against chain pharmacies and manufacturers and distributors of prescribed opioids.
 The defendants are accused of exacerbating the opioid crisis by misrepresenting the risks of long-term use of those drugs, aggressively marketing them, and failing to prevent suspicious shipments of prescription opioids.
 A negotiating class has been formed to provide a method for all counties and municipalities in the United States to join the litigation and receive funds from settlements, as long as at least 75 percent of six different categories of local governments agree to global settlement terms.

 Settlement funds received by the state, and separately by Colorado cities and counties, present an opportunity to address the opioid crisis at the local level.
 While this blueprint provides one guide for communities as they consider strategies to implement locally, other state-level and national resources exist.
 For example:

-• The Opioid Epidemic: From Evidence to Impact provides an overview of evidence-based approaches to addressing the opioid crisis.
+- Bringing Science to Bear on Opioids provides an account of current evidence-based approaches to addressing the opioid crisis.